Chapter 11. REST API

 where /remoteservers/mydirectory/myremoteserver is a path to the remote server being exported.
 You can also export a complete directory, e.g. /remoteservers/mydirectory.

-The node-exporter service can be used to export dashboards or dashboard library directories using the following syntax:
+The node-exporter service can be used to export transports or transport directories using the following syntax:

 where /dashboardlib/mydirectory/Demo Dashboard is a path to the dashboard being exported.
 You can also export a complete directory, e.g. /dashboardlib/mydirectory.